-We are Maine-based professionals with extensive cross-cultural experience and training, who are committed to bridging across difference.
+We are Maine-based professionals focused on intercultural development.
+With extensive cross-cultural experience and training, we are committed to bridging across difference.

-A Mainer by birth, Liz is co-founder of Maine Intercultural Communication Consultants and its principal consultant.
+A Mainer by birth, Liz is co-founder of Maine Intercultural Communication Consultants.
 She lived in the Middle East for many years, where she taught students from around the world at the American University in Dubai, with a focus on effective cross-cultural communication.
 Since returning to the United States, Liz has applied her knowledge of the Middle East and Islam, cultural competency, and intercultural communication to help Maine businesses, non-profits, municipalities, hospitals, and schools effectively recruit and retain a diverse workforce and serve populations diverse in terms of national origin, race, class, and age, among other differences.
-Her most recent work has taken her back to Dubai, advising international university professors on best practices for inclusion and engagement of students from diverse backgrounds and experiences.
 Liz has also served on the faculty of the University of Southern Maine (USM) and Portland Adult Education.
 In addition to being trained at the Intercultural Communication Institute in Portland, Oregon (USA) Liz holds degrees from Mount Holyoke College in Women and Gender Studies and Reed College, and a Certificate in Mediation from USM.

-Deb Breiting is co-founder and trainer of Maine Intercultural Communication Consultants and hails from Vancouver, Canada.
+Deb Breiting hails from Vancouver, Canada.
 Born in Montreal to immigrant parents from Germany and Japan, Deb grew up in a multilingual and multicultural home.
 She has a degree in Linguistics and German from the University of British Columbia (UBC) and is a graduate of the UBC Certificate Program in Intercultural Studies.
-With professional focus on Teaching English as an Additional Language, Deb most recently taught at Portland Adult Education as part of the New Mainers Resource Center Program www.nmrcmaine.org and provided education around cross cultural awareness and job skills training to foreign born, foreign trained professionals.
-Deb has traveled extensively abroad and has worked in Toronto, Munich, and Tokyo for schools, non-profits and the private sectors before settling in Portland, Maine where she now lives with her husband and two young daughters.
+With professional focus on teaching English to speakers of other languages, Deb most recently taught at Portland Adult Education as part of the New Mainers Resource Center Program www.nmrcmaine.org and provided programming around cross cultural awareness and job skills training to foreign born, foreign trained professionals.
+Deb has traveled extensively abroad and has lived in Toronto, Munich, and Tokyo where she has worked for schools, and non-profit organizations before settling in Portland, Maine where she now calls home.

 Content Area Experts